Year of entry 2024

 We award a range of scholarships to particularly deserving candidates.

-Leeds University Business School is offering a number of MBA Excellence Scholarships for those starting their MBA in September 2023.
-Scholarships will be awarded to candidates who can demonstrate outstanding academic achievement, career progression, and potential to contribute to the MBA programme.
+Leeds University Business School is pleased to offer up to £500,000 of MBA Excellence Scholarships to applicants for 2024 entry.
+Scholarships will be awarded to candidates who can demonstrate outstanding academic achievement, career progression and potential to contribute to the MBA programme, the school, business and society.

 Read more about scholarships and funding for the Leeds MBA.